Here's Our Rant About ASE Technology Holding Co. Ltd. (ASX)

 Sponsored

-The average price from analysts is $9.10, which is $1.42 above the current price.
 ASX currently public float of 1.57B and currently shorts hold a 0.40% ratio of that float.
-Today, the average trading volume of ASX was 6.09M shares.
+Today, the average trading volume of ASX was 6.26M shares.

 ASX’s Market Performance

-ASX stocks went down by -6.84% for the week, with a monthly jump of 4.67% and a quarterly performance of -11.80%, while its annual performance rate touched -11.35%.
-The volatility ratio for the week stands at 2.87% while the volatility levels for the past 30 days are set at 2.75% for ASE Technology Holding Co.
+ASX stocks went down by -7.65% for the week, with a monthly drop of -5.28% and a quarterly performance of -15.31%, while its annual performance rate touched -16.06%.
+The volatility ratio for the week stands at 2.50% while the volatility levels for the past 30 days are set at 2.56% for ASE Technology Holding Co.
 Ltd..
-The simple moving average for the period of the last 20 days is -4.20% for ASX stocks with a simple moving average of -11.01% for the last 200 days.
+The simple moving average for the period of the last 20 days is -8.23% for ASX stocks with a simple moving average of -14.69% for the last 200 days.

 Analysts’ Opinion of ASX